 HMA has established this award in her memory, as a friend and a woman who through determination and spirit achieved more than she ever thought possible, both for herself and for many others.

-The Board of HMA will consider nominations, with the winner being announced at the Annual General Meeting in March/April of each year where the Award will be presented.
+The HMA committee will consider nominations, with the winner being announced at the 2024 Annual General Meeting, where the Award will be presented.
 The recipient’s story will be published in a subsequent issue of HMA’s journal, “Hearing Matters”.